 - Not building suspense: Pitching involves storytelling.
 If a prospect can immediately discern the point of your pitch while you’re giving it, he or she may lose interest.

-- Being too accessible: Prospects can end up feeling like you are wasting their time unless sales meeting occur within a set timeframe.
+- Being too accessible: Prospects can end up feeling like you are wasting their time unless sales meetings occur within a set timeframe.
 Establishing the time limit at the beginning of the meeting can make reps seem more important.

 - Not being truthful with experts: This problem is growing bigger all the time.
-Leads spend more time researching product and vendor options than ever before, so reps can’t lie to them, whether it’s about the offering, expenses or projected return on investment.
+Leads spend more time researching product and vendor options than ever before, so reps can’t lie to them, whether it’s about the offering, expenses, or projected return on investment.
 Depending on how much individual research the prospect has done, any misinformation could be detected during a pitch.